KanishkNoir/CodeMonk/README.md

 2. Choose "Upload Image" or "Image URL"
 3. Select/paste your fashion image
 4. Get instant predictions for all 4 attributes

+### 🧪 Test Examples

+We've included 3 test images in the `test_examples/` directory in examples.md file that showcases few examples tested on the trained model.

 ## 🛠️ Development